tmenguy/ha-solcast-solar/README.md

 ### Sensors

-All sensor names are preceded by `Solcast PV Forecast`.
+All sensor names are preceded by the integration name `Solcast PV Forecast`.

 | Name | Type | Attributes | Unit | Description |
 | ------------------------------ | ----------- | ----------- | ----------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |